Growing Trees and Amoebas' Replications: Case of -extensions

 \begin{proof} Let $S=(d_1,d_2,\dots)$ be the degree sequence of the central path of $[A]$.
-To prove the `if direction' assume wlog that $[A]$ is slowly decreasing.
+To prove the `if direction' assume w.l.o.g. that $[A]$ is slowly decreasing.
 We define a sequence of graphs $\mathcal G= (G_1,G_2,\dots)$, starting with $G_1=C(S)$.
-(Informally speaking, $\mathcal G$ is a sequence of "right shifts" of $[A]$.)
+(Informally speaking, $\mathcal G$ is a sequence of `right shifts' of $[A]$.)
 Every member of this sequence is a caterpillar graph, hence, the vertex notation (vertices $p_1,\dots$) is well defined.

 Within $G_i$ define a~set of vertices $\mathcal C_i\subseteq V(G)$ as $\mathcal C_i=\{p_i,\dots, p_{i+|S|}\}$.

 If $G_i$ admits a copy $H$ of $C(S)$ containing $\mathcal C_i$ then $G_{i+1}$ is obtained from $G_i$ by extending $H$.